G-Oelgaard/Language_Analytics_Final_Assignment/README.md

 "-s" / "--save_model" | What you want the model to be saved as.
 Do **not** give af file extension!
 If no argument is given, the model won't save.

 ## ------ RESULTS ------
 The scripts achieve what they set out to do.
-The classification reports also show a clear improvement when using a CNN model compared to a LogReg model.
-As the time it took to run the CNN model was not much longer than the LogReg model, it would in almost all cases be better to use that model for relevant predictions.
+However, there are glaring problems.
+In short: It is a model that tries to predict something that seemingly cannot be predicted!
+This means that models are not actually that useful.

+Ex. the classification scores for age and statement are around 0.5.
+Seeing as there are only two choices, the models has not better scores that if it classified them by flipping a coin.
+The same can be seen when using race.

+Another flaw of the model / script is it's inability to balance the dataset when using sentiment.
+This means the model has way to many "black" and "white" inmates compared to hispanic, which in turn means the model gives scores around 0 when predicting hispanic.
+This is both due to a flaw in the script, but again also points towards the fact that you cannot predict age or race from last words.

+In other words: DO NOT TRY TO USE THIS MODEL TO ACTUALLY PREDICT RACE OR AGE FROM DEATH ROW INMATES LAST STATEMENTS!